-III) Non-overlay mesh-based hybrid remappers
+III.
+Non-overlay mesh-based hybrid remappers

 The final category includes the mesh-based remappers that do not require computation of an intersection mesh between Ω_s and Ω_t .
-The Weighted Least-Squares Essentially Non-Oscillatory Remap method (WLS-ENOR) utilizes a discontinuity capturing, high-order technique for piecewise smooth functions to produce optimal field transformations between meshes by minimizing the residual in Equation (3).
+The weighted least squares essentially non-oscillatory remap method (WLS-ENOR) utilizes a discontinuity-capturing, high-order technique for piecewise smooth functions to produce optimal field transformations between meshes by minimizing the residual in Eq.
+(3).

-Other opportunities for comparison in this category include using reconstructed climate data with the conservative bilinear algorithm and patch reconstructions in ESMF or bicubic interpolations available in YAC coupler (Hanke et al., 2016).
+Other opportunities for comparison in this category include using reconstructed climate data with the conservative bilinear algorithm and patch reconstructions in ESMF or bicubic interpolations available in Yet Another Coupler (YAC) (Hanke et al., 2016).

-These algorithms and their implementations span a range of remapping techniques, including those used currently in production runs and those that can potentially be used in the future given the availability of open-source software.
+These algorithms and their implementations span a range of remapping techniques, including those currently used in production runs and those that can potentially be used in the future given the availability of open-source software.
 Further details regarding the numerics and the software tools for each of the schemes are provided in the following subsections.